Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 ### Table Overview
 This is called "Junction table", it is used to connect "appointments" and "services" tables with foreign keys.
 This enables multiple services per appointment as well as multiple appointments per service.
+It allows flexible service combinations for each customer visit.

 More about relationships and its quirks is explained in Relationships part.